-- Documentation of a diagnosed disability or medical condition must be current; the recentness of documentation required is generally dependent on the type of condition and whether the impact of the impairment on the student is static or changing. - Documentation must be relevant to the impact of the impairment from the condition on the student's participation in education or co-curricular activities at CT State: - Students may submit any history of accommodations used, however, prior receipt of accommodations (e.g., in high school or in another college) do not guarantee receipt of the same accommodations; and - While secondary school accommodation plans such as IEPs or 504 Plans are helpful, they often do not provide sufficient information to establish eligibility for accommodations at the college level when submitted without a corresponding evaluation.
+- Documentation of a diagnosed disability or medical condition; the recentness of documentation required is generally dependent on the type of condition and whether the impact of the impairment on the student is static or changing. - Documentation must be relevant to the impact of the impairment from the condition on the student's participation in education or co-curricular activities at CT State: - Students may submit any history of accommodations used, however, prior receipt of accommodations (e.g., in high school or in another college) do not guarantee receipt of the same accommodations.
+However while secondary school accommodation plans such as IEPs or 504 Plans are helpful, they often do not provide sufficient information to determine accommodations at the college level when submitted without a corresponding evaluation.